papertigers2020/FarmacyKata/README.md

 Team: PaperTigers

-This is our submission to the O'reilly Architecture Kata November 2020
+This is our submission to the O'Reilly Architecture Kata November 2020

 # Folders